googleapis/google-http-java-client/docs/json.md

 ## Pluggable streaming library

 A fully pluggable JSON streaming library abstraction allows you to take advantage of the native platform's built-in JSON library support (for example the JSON library that is built into Android Honeycomb).
 The streaming library enables you to write optimized code for efficient memory usage that minimizes parsing and serialization time.

 A big advantage of this JSON library is that the choice of low-level streaming library is fully pluggable.
-There are three built-in choices, all of which extend [`JsonFactory`](https://googleapis.dev/java/google-http-client/latest/index.html?com/google/api/client/json/JsonFactory.html).
+There are three built-in choices, all of which extend [`JsonFactory`][json-factory].
 You can easily plug in your own implementation.

-* [`JacksonFactory`](https://googleapis.dev/java/google-http-client/latest/index.html?com/google/api/client/json/jackson2/JacksonFactory.html): Based on the popular [Jackson](https://github.com/FasterXML/jackson) library, which is considered the fastest in terms of parsing/serialization speed.
-Our JSON library provides JacksonFactory implementations based on Jackson 2.
+* [`JacksonFactory`][jackson-factory]: Based on the popular [Jackson][jackson] library, which is considered the fastest in terms of parsing/serialization speed.
+Our JSON library provides `JsonFactory` implementations based on Jackson 2.
-* [`GsonFactory`](https://googleapis.dev/java/google-http-client/latest/index.html?com/google/api/client/json/gson/GsonFactory.html): Based on the [Google GSON](https://github.com/google/gson) library, which is a lighter-weight option (small size) that is also fairly fast, though not as fast as Jackson.
+* [`GsonFactory`][gson-factory]: Based on the [Google GSON][gson] library, which is a lighter-weight option (small size) that is also fairly fast, though not as fast as Jackson.
-* [`AndroidJsonFactory`](https://googleapis.dev/java/google-http-client/latest/index.html?com/google/api/client/extensions/android/json/AndroidJsonFactory.html) (`@Beta`): Based on the JSON library built into Android Honeycomb (SDK 3.0) and higher, and that is identical to the Google GSON library.
+* [`AndroidJsonFactory`][android-json-factory] (`@Beta`): Based on the JSON library built into Android Honeycomb (SDK 3.0) and higher, and that is identical to the Google GSON library.

 ## User-defined JSON data models

 User-defined JSON data models allow you to define Plain Old Java Objects (POJOs) and define how the library parses and serializes them to and from JSON.
-The code snippets below are part of a more complete example, [googleplus-simple-cmdline-sample](https://github.com/googleapis/google-http-java-client/tree/master/samples/googleplus-simple-cmdline-sample), which demonstrates these concepts.
+The code snippets below are part of a more complete example, [googleplus-simple-cmdline-sample][google-plus-sample], which demonstrates these concepts.

 ### Example